At least 19 children hurt by shelling at school in Myanmar’s Rakhine state

 "The increased violence in Rakhine State over the past few days is causing misery for many of the people living there," said Dan Chugg, British ambassador to Myanmar.
 "Today’s reported shelling of a school on Myanmar’s Children’s Day, following recent deaths of women and children, highlights the impact this is having on innocent people."

-The statement urged all sides to do their utmost to protect civilians and called on the government to lift the internet restrictions.
+The statement urged all sides to do their utmost to protect civilians and called on the government to lift Internet restrictions.

 A months-long internet blackout in four Rakhine townships - including Buthidaung - and one in neighbouring Chin state had been lifted in September as peace talks sought to end clashes.